macrosalt/Microsoft-Rewards-bot/README.md

 </p>
 <h2 align="center">⚠️CAUTION!⚠️</h2>
 <p align="center">
-  <h4 align="center">Do not use headless mode, it can caused your account to be suspended from Microsoft Rewards.</h4>
+  <h4 align="center">Do not use headless mode, it can cause your account to be suspended from Microsoft Rewards.</h4>